History of Chiloé: Recent history

 In the final decades of the 20th century, Chiloé underwent significant changes as its ocean resources were opened up to fishing and aquaculture companies and its economy shifted from one based on subsistence fishing, farming, and reciprocity to one of wage labor and market exchange.
 New aquaculture ventures, such as salmon farming, brought new, low-paying jobs for Chilotes.
 But the shift to wage labor pulled islanders away from their traditional livelihoods and collective labor practices like the minga that had formed a centerpiece of islander identity for generations.

 A project to build a bridge from Chiloé Island to the mainland of Chile was initially proposed in 1972 and was eventually launched under the government of Ricardo Lagos (2000–2006) who launched the project as part of works to celebrate the Bicentennial of Chile.
 In 2006, however, the Chacao Channel bridge project was cancelled by the Ministry of Public Works after concerns about its total cost, which was estimated to be higher than the initial budget for the project.
 In May 2012, President Sebastián Piñera again revived the project, announcing an international bidding process would be opened to present the best solution for the construction of the bridge, with a US$740 million investment limit.

 In late 2012, LAN Airlines became the first airline to offer flights to Chiloé Island, inaugurating a regular service between Puerto Montt and the airport of Mocopulli, Dalcahue.
-Previously the only means of access to Chiloé island was via a ferry service across the Chacao Channel.